 Instead of using an agency, you can hire your own carer, sometimes called a private carer or personal assistant.

-If you employ a carer, you have the legal responsibility of an employer.
+If you employ a paid carer, you have the legal responsibility of an employer.
 This includes arranging cover for their illness and holidays.

 Which?
 Later Life Care has advice on employing a private carer.